Welcome to Twinflower Press LLC

 From Spirituality and Practice:

 The Spiritual Literacy Certificates Program offers you carefully guided journeys into deep studies of what it means to be a vibrant spiritual being in service to a world brimming over with wisdom, life lessons, and deep connections in each and every moment.
 You will study and practice 37 universal qualities of heart and mind that have been uplifted by people of all paths, including those who are religious, spiritual, spiritual but not religious, agnostic, and atheist.
-The second cohort begins January 27, 2024.
+The third cohort begins January 25 2025.